 Bernese mountain dogs don’t need intensive exercise, so you don’t have to worry about taking them on daily walks.
 However, they do love running fast and rolling around, so they need big spaces.

-Standard poodles are a fabulous, fluffy well mannered, and poised.
+Standard poodles are fabulous, fluffy well mannered, and poised.

-Just because they look posh, doesn’t mean they stay indoors all day.
+Just because they look posh doesn’t mean they stay all day indoors.
 They’re actually a very active and energetic, fun-loving breed that mixes well with children.

 Standard poodles are loyal and affectionate.
 They’re smart and can learn commands very well.
-They’re also very easy to house train.
-They’re hardly ever aggressive, and are most often shy around new people, which isn’t prominent if you socialize them early on.
+They’re also straightforward to house train.
+They’re hardly ever aggressive and are most often shy around new people, which isn’t prominent if you socialize them early on.